VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   caption="A page from a manual on rearing silkworms issued by the U.S. Department of Agriculture in 1903.
 Open Access Biodiversity Heritage Library">
 <param ve-image>

+>Nor is this tree less beautiful to the eye than the fairest elm, and is very proper for walks and avenues.[^62]

 Paragraph 28 Horticulturists writing about the red mulberry
 <param ve-image
 	   src="wc:Morus_rubra_93979.png"